Kololu777/benetech-annotation-parser/README.md

 ```

 # Demo
-The demo is available on a Kaggle notebook[(link)](url).
+The demo is available on a Kaggle notebook[https://www.kaggle.com/koyyy0/benetech-annotation-parser/](https://www.kaggle.com/koyyy0/benetech-annotation-parser/).
 Please refer to the Kaggle notebook for more details.